 This hard work to establish total CCPA compliance won’t have been in vein, though, for those who recognize the data regulation is actually an opportunity for them to right some wrongs regarding past (and even current) data collection procedures and usage.

-By ensuring absolute CCPA compliance, you drastically reduce the risk of your company being penalized by California lawmakers (well, once they enforce the law) for mishandling user data (e.g., failing to remove email addresses or other personal information for those who “opt out of the sale,” improperly providing customer data access to third parties).
+By ensuring total CCPA compliance, you reduce the risk of being penalized by California lawmakers for mishandling user data (e.g., failing to remove emails and/or other personal info for those who “opt out of the sale,” improperly providing data to third parties).

 Some of the most vital questions to ask about your data protocols and processes include: